scottylabs-labrador/cmucal-backend/README.md

 ## 4. Course data
 (ignore this unless told otherwise) IF need to scrape data from cmu schedule of classes
+- `git checkout rust`
-- first follow the instructions in the `rust` directory's README file.
+- Follow the instructions in the `rust` directory's README file.
+- Then `git checkout main`
-- Then, cd into the backend folder, and run `flask import-courses`
+- Run `flask import-courses`

 ## Dev To-do
 - remove `os.environ["OAUTHLIB_INSECURE_TRANSPORT"] = "1"` after flask app has been deployed.
 This is only for developmet environment.